 Welcome to the blog of the Cambridge Historical Commission Archives & Library, where we share highlights from existing collections; staff and researcher favorites; new donations and processed collections; and tell intriguing tales about Cambridge history.
 The Commission Archivist maintains the space and Commission staff, interns and archives assistants contribute regular updates.

 The Commission maintains a public archive and research library focusing on the city’s architecture and built environment, with strong collections on the social, business, and industrial history of Cambridge.
-Holdings include information on every Cambridge building; manuscript collections on significant Cambridge people and businesses; atlases; historic photographs, including a significant collection on construction of early rapid transportation in Cambridge and Boston; a non-circulating research library; architectural plans; and a Cambridge object collection.
+Holdings include information on every Cambridge building; manuscript collections on significant Cambridge people and businesses; atlases and historic maps; historic photographs, including a significant collection on construction of early rapid transportation in Cambridge and Boston; a non-circulating research library; architectural plans; and a Cambridge object collection.